Authors will do anything to become famous.

 “One each to you…” She giggles. “…and years ago to your mom and my mom… There’s a stranger out there who too bought one of each.
 Three-years, and only one real sale.”
 Irma bites her bottom lip.

 “Because you didn’t finish book four.”

-She gazes at his chest, hips and legs… all which are tucked beneath a light-blue blanket and sheet.
+She gazes at his chest, hips and legs… all which are tucked beneath a light-blue blanket.
 “I’m a quitter?”
 She lowers her eyes.

 He stares at the ceiling.
 “The army threw me away.”

 “I’ll sleep in a park first, after what they did to me.”